jon-humphries/influxfb_grafana_telegraf/README.md

 The connection between Grafana and influxdb is automated.

+There are two folders for Grafana provisioning and their are default.taml files for both provisioning automation and for dashboard config.
+If you wish to add a default dashboard add it to the grafana/dashboards folder.

+If you wish to use Telegraf as a collector agent for InfluxDB then following the below, otherwise you can skip this and populate InfluxDB using your own methods.

 To create the telegraf config in influxdb this is a manual step and is done via the influxdb container:-